 Kokrobite Chiltern Centre

-Kokrobite Chiltern Centre (KCC) is a charitable, not for profit NGO (Non-Government Organisation) founded in 2004 by Jane and Martial Zohoungbogbo.
+Kokrobite Chiltern Centre (KCC) is a UK registered charity (No. 1185282) and Ghana registered NGO (Non-Government Organisation) founded in 2004 by Jane and Martial Zohoungbogbo.
 Kokrobite is a fishing village located about an hour from Ghana's capital, Accra.
 When Jane first went to Kokrobite she quickly realised that there was a need to support children who were not attending school and also to help educate and empower some of the women of the community.
 Martial Zohoungbogbo has been living in Kokrobite for more than twenty years and is well known in the local community.

 KCC works with children and young people enabling them to attend school and gain an education.
 They also work with children aged 3 - 19 years out of school hours and provide additional classes in their Learning Centre to help the children learn to read, write, speak English and be competent in basic Math procedures.
 They have a place to do their homework and assistance with this when necessary.
 In addition KCC offers the opportunity to play sport - football, volleyball and cricket are the current favourites!
 Children attending school are provided them with uniform, shoes, school bags, books, stationery, at least one good meal every day and funds for medical care and haircuts when necessary.